 In January 2013, Western Union introduced money transfer services in seven Burmese banks.
 The seven Burmese banks involved in the partnership are Kanbawza Bank, First Private Bank, Myanmar Oriental Bank, Cooperative Bank, United Amara Bank, Myanmar Apex Bank, and the Myanmar Livestock and Fisheries Development Bank.

-Although moneychangers sometimes approach travelers with an offer to change dollars into Burmese kyat at the market rate, it is illegal to exchange currency except at authorized locations such as the airport, banks and government stores.
+Although moneychangers sometimes approach travelers with an offer to change dollars into Burmese kyat at the market rate, it is illegal to exchange currency except at authorized locations such as the airport, banks, and government stores.
 It is also illegal for Burmese to possess foreign currency without a permit.
-Foreigners are required to use U.S. dollars or other hard currency for the payment of plane tickets, train tickets, and most hotels bills.
-Please be sure to bring pristine bills, as most establishments will not accept torn, folded or old U.S. currency.
+Foreigners are required to use U.S. dollars or other hard currency for the payment of plane tickets, train tickets, and most hotel bills.
+Please be sure to bring pristine bills, as most establishments will not accept torn, folded, or old U.S. currency.
 Burmese kyats are accepted for nearly all other transactions.

 U.S. Treasury Sanctions: In July and September 2012, the U.S. Department of Treasury eased sanctions against investment in and financial services to Burma and lifted proscriptions against importing most Burmese items into the United States.
 For specific information, contact the U.S. Department of the Treasury, Office of Foreign Assets Control (OFAC) home page, via OFAC's Info-by-Fax service at 202-622-0077, or by phone toll-free at 1-800-540-6322.